 Creating a Sound Master Service Agreement with AI

 Master Service Agreements (MSA) establish the business relationship framework between companies and set the tone for future business dealings.
-LexCheck’s artificial intelligence (AI) contract negotiation platform ensures these long-term agreements conform to your playbook standards.
+LexCheck’s artificial intelligence (AI) contract review platform ensures these long-term agreements conform to your negotiation playbook standards.

 The Goal of a Master Service Agreement